fajlarabbee/assignment-one/README.md

 ### Task 3: Grade Calculator
 - This script generates the grade point and average for the given subject marks (3 subjects).
+- It uses HTML form for the input values.

 > **Working Process**